 Where the national public authority referred to in paragraph 1(b) is not responsible for resolution, the member of the Board of Supervisors may decide to invite a representative from the resolution authority, who shall be non-voting.
 (156 Balz, Berès)

 6a.
-For the purpose of actions to be taken within the scope of Articles 10 to 15, one representative of the Commission shall be a non-voting member of, and one representative of the European Parliament and one representative of each Member State’s administrations shall be observers on, the Board of Supervisors.
-For all other points of discussion within the Board of Supervisors, one representative of the Commission shall be an observer.
-(157 Balz, Berès)
+For the purpose of actions to be taken within the scope of Articles 10 to 15, one representative of the Commission shall be a non-voting member of the Board of Supervisors, and one representative of the European Parliament shall be observer and one representative of each Member State’s administrations may be observer on the Board of Supervisors..
+(157 Balz, Berès, 690 Berès)

 7. The Board of Supervisors may invite observers.
 (158 Balz, Berès)